Félix Auger-Aliassime: 2022: Davis Cup winner, four titles

 At the US Open, Auger-Aliassime lost in the second round to Jack Draper in straight sets.
 Auger-Aliassime made 41 unforced errors compared to just 17 by Draper.

-At the 2022 Davis Cup group stage, Auger-Aliassime upset US Open champion and world no. 1 Carlos Alcaraz.
+At the 2022 Davis Cup group stage, Auger-Aliassime upset US Open champion and world No. 1, Carlos Alcaraz.

 At the Firenze Open, he won his second title with a win over JJ Wolf in the final.
 He won his second consecutive title and third overall title in Antwerp, defeating Sebastian Korda in the final.

 He reached a third consecutive final in Basel, recording his second victory of the year over world No. 1 Alcaraz in the semifinals in the process.
 He defeated Holger Rune in the final in straight sets, winning his third consecutive title, and fourth overall.
 He became the third player in the season to win an ATP Tour title without dropping a service game, the other two being Taylor Fritz and Nick Kyrgios.
-In the process he recorded his 50th win of the year and 150th of his career against Miomir Kecmanovic in the second round.
+In the process he recorded his 50th win of the year and 150th of his career against Miomir Kecmanović in the second round.
 At the Paris Masters, he reached the semifinals, recording his first match victory against qualifier Mikael Ymer, in a three tight set match with two tiebreaks that lasted 3 hours and 30 minutes.
 He defeated retiring Gilles Simon for his 15th win to reach his fifth back-to-back Masters 1000 quarterfinal.
 The previous day on November 2, he also qualified for his first ATP Finals.
 In the quarterfinals, Auger Aliassime defeated Frances Tiafoe and thus recording his 16th straight win and the second longest streak for the season behind Nadal’s 20 wins.
 As a result of this run he guaranteed himself the world No. 6 spot in the rankings on November 7, 2022.
 He lost to Holger Rune in the semifinals, ending his 16-match winning streak in a repeat of the Swiss Open title match.
 At the 2022 ATP Finals, Auger-Aliassime lost to Taylor Fritz in three sets after defeating Rafael Nadal in an earlier group stage match.

 In the knock-out stage of the 2022 Davis Cup, Auger-Aliassime teamed up with Denis Shapovalov and Vasek Pospisil for Canada's first Davis Cup Finals win.
 Canada defeated Australia in the finals after defeating Germany and Italy.